SandyWyper/SandyDotDev/content/projects/high-5/index.md

 })
 ```

-The results of this don't always come back in the order they were sent, as it's not asyncronous.
-Better to send them all, wait till they are all in, sort again, and only then display the results.
+The results of this don't always come back in the order they were sent, because each request is just sent out there one after another and then returned when they have been processed.
+So you have to send them all, wait till they are all in, sort again, and only then display the results. (perhaps you could `await` each call before sending the next, but I feel this could slow it down a touch.)

-- Search for 'hair-care', 'beauty-salon', 'cafe', 'restaurant', 'meal-takeaway' or 'rv-park' within a certain radius of a given location.
-- Results are sorted by rating, but places with < 5 ratings are ignored.
-- a map of the location is shown with a marker for top 5 results.
-- Names, ratings and additional information of the locations is displayed.
-- address
-- phone number
-- photos
-- reviews
-- link to their website
-- opening hours

 ---

-### Technologies Used
+### Conclusions

-This was the first time I have used the **Google maps platform**.
-This web-app utilises the **maps**, **places** and **goecode** libraries.
-Also the **autocomplete** api from the places library for text input.

-This is also my first time using:

-- **Webpack** and modular javascript
-- **Lodash** for array manipulation
+The power of Google is rediculous, and if you can imagine a way to utilise the technology, the tools that Google provide make it possible.
+An area for improvement for this app would be to use the 'Directions' library, so when the user selects the place they want to visit, they can find there way there.
+Of course the more of these tools you add, it just becomes a Google search.
+In a real world scenario you'd probably streamline the data requested, so for example, a store locator, and directions to it.

 [^1]: Originally called 'Mop-Chop-Shop', it used to only query for 'hair-care' locations.